gjoyce42/Technical_Writing/Data_Analysis.md

 ​
 Data analysis can be done with any spreadsheet software from Microsoft Excel to OpenOffice Calc.
 This tutorial focuses on **Google Sheets** for a few reasons:
 * It's free
-* It is web based, meaning you don't need a powerful computer to use it
+* It is web based, so you don't need a powerful computer to run the software
 * Multiple users can access and edit a file at the same time
 * All files are automatically saved to the cloud so you can always get to them and you never lose your work
-* You can link your data to tables in Google Docs
+* You can link your data to tables in Google Docs so changes are automatically updated ​
-​
 ## Lesson Steps/Components [as many as needed]
 ​